impel-intelligence/dippy-bittensor-subnet/README.md

 ## Model Evaluation Criteria
 ### Model Size
-Smaller models will score higher than big models.
+A smaller model will score higher than a big model.
 Model size is the disk space occupied by the model repo from HF.
 The max model size is limited to 18GB.

 <!-- $S_{size} = 1 - ModelSize/ MaxModelSize$ -->
 ### Latency
-Faster models will score higher than slow models.
+A faster model will score higher than a slow model.

 ### Output Similarity
-Evaluted against datasets, models that generate similiar resposne to groundtruth will score higher.
+Evaluted against datasets, a model that generates similiar resposne to groundtruth will score higher.

 ### Vibe Matching
-Models that can generate outputs with similiar length to its inputs will score higher.
+A model that can generate outputs with similiar length to its inputs will score higher.

 ## Acknowledgement